IgnacioGri/Casosdeuso/replit.md

 ✓ Added AI Assist usage explanations for applicable steps with clear instructions on how to leverage AI functionality ✓ Replaced legacy ContextualHelp component with new comprehensive help system covering all 9 form steps ✓ Integrated help dialogs with specific guidance for each use case type (entidad, api, proceso) and field-specific instructions
+✓ Streamlined AI Assist system by removing individual buttons from list items (January 28, 2025) ✓ Removed individual AI Assist buttons from filters, columns, entity fields, wireframes, and alternative flows ✓ Maintained only the main AI Assist functionality for text-to-list conversion in each step's description field ✓ Simplified UX by focusing AI assistance on the primary conversion functions rather than individual item improvements ✓ Updated form styling to remove unnecessary padding that was reserved for removed AI buttons

 ## System Architecture